Landlord rights over tenant's belongings: the position in 2026

 Landlord rights over tenant's belongings is a contentious issue, often misunderstood by both tenants and landlords.
 The law strictly limits what a landlord can do with a tenant's possessions if disputes arise regarding rent arrears or other issues.
 As of 2026, this area has seen significant changes due to the Renters' Rights Act 2025 (RRA 2025), which aims to protect tenants further and clarify existing rights.
 Landlords must be aware that retaining a tenant's belongings isn't only unethical but also illegal under UK law.

 The main statutes governing landlord-tenant relationships include the Housing Act 1988 (s.8.
 S.13, s.21), the Housing Act 2004 (s.213-215), and the Landlord and Tenant Act 1985 (s.11).
-The Deregulation Act 2015 (s.33) also plays a important role by addressing various aspects of tenancy agreements, including notice periods.
+The Deregulation Act 2015 (s.33) also plays an important role by addressing various aspects of tenancy agreements, including notice periods.
 Additionally, the Tenant Fees Act 2019 prohibits landlords from charging tenants fees for services like retrieving lost keys or replacing locks.

 Under these statutes, landlords are expected to respect tenant's belongings and can't withhold them unless specifically authorised by court order due to unpaid rent or other breaches of tenancy terms.
 The Torts (Interference with Goods) Act 1977 explicitly states that any interference with a tenant's goods without legal justification is wrongful and can lead to civil action.